Visitor’s visa and residence permit

 A visitor's visa allows you to stay in Norway or other Schengen countries for up to 90 days over a period of 180 days.
 A residence permit gives you the opportunity to work in Norway and to stay for more than 90 days.

-Applications must be submitted in person at one of the VFS Global application centres in either Nairobi, Kampala, Addis Ababa or Dar es Salaam, which works in partnership with the Norwegian Embassy in Nairobi.
+Applications must be submitted in person at one of the VFS Global application centers in either Nairobi, Kampala, Addis Ababa, Dar es Salaam, Yaoundé, Lagos or Abuja, which works in partnership with the Norwegian Embassy in Nairobi.
+Please visit the VFS Global website to book an appointment online.
+Please note that it is also possible to submit your application at a VFS application center on walk-in basis from 08 am till 11 am from Monday to Friday.

 For information about the application procedures and requirements for applicants outside of Kenya, please select your country of residence from the list on www.norway.no

-If you have general questions regarding Schengen visas, family immigration, work or study permits, you can find further information about the application procedure, documentation requirements and case processing times on the Norwegian Directorate of Immigration's (UDI) website.
+If you have general questions regarding Schengen visas, family immigration, work or study permits, you can find further information about the application procedure, documentation requirements and case processing times on the UDI website

 If you have applied for a residence permit and your application has been forwarded to the Norwegian Directorate of Immigration (UDI), kindly contact UDI if you have questions about the status of your case.

-The Ministry of Foreign Affairs of Norway has a global agreement with VFS Global regarding receiving applications for visa and residence permits, answering phone calls and e-mails on behalf of Norwegian Embassies.
-Therefore, if you have any visa or immigration related questions, you can contact VFS Global via email or telephone.
+The Ministry of Foreign Affairs of Norway has a global agreement with VFS Global regarding receiving applications for visa and residence permits, as well as answering phone calls and e-mails on behalf of Norwegian embassies.
+Therefore, if you have any visa or migration related questions, you can contact VFS Global via email or telephone.

-In your request, you must mention your full name, date of birth, and passport number.
+In your request, you must mention your full name as written in your passport, your date of birth, and passport number.
 If you have already applied, please also submit your reference number (DUF number), or application receipt number from UDI's application portal.
 Kindly note that if this information is not included in your request, you will not receive an answer from us.

 Important information notice from Schengen Member States